NampellyGanesh/LogisticShippingRates/README.md

-Please consider the following factors while contributing
+Please consider the below factors while contributing

 Code Style:
-Maintain a consistent code style for readability
+Maintain a consistent code style for readability.

 Documentation:
-Ensure well documented code for effective colloboration
+Ensure well-documented code for effective collaboration.

 Testing:
-Thoroughly test your changes before committing a pull request
+Thoroughly test your changes before submitting a pull request.

 Issue Tracker:
-Check the Issue tracker for tasks
+Check the Issue Tracker for tasks.

+Code Review:
+All contributions undergo a code review process.

+Licensing:
+Contributions are licensed.

 # LogisticShippingRates